PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 summary must also remain fixed.
 The focused characterization gate passes `323 passed, 1 xfailed in 17.83s`;
 the sole strict xfail is the selected earlier result assignment.

+The earlier call now retains its unchanged dictionary as `_terminal_sinet_hardswish_se_stats`.
+It remains observation-only because a zero rewrite counter does not exclude the owner's unconditional unused-tensor pruning.
+The later prune-aware form and all pass behavior remain unchanged.
+The focused implementation gate passes `324 passed in 20.03s`, and the branch-changed broad suite passes `1539 passed in 27.43s`.

+The next unit should characterize raw result propagation for the preceding three-owner `_run_terminal_clamp_unary_relu_pass_cluster()`, which currently returns `None`.
+Shared state scope, cleanup-only mutations, and both outer boundaries must be fixed before either runner layer changes.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it